 Despite the controversial victory, Mike Tyson V Evander Holyfield II set a record (at that time) of 1.99 Million Sales on PPV.
 Thus, this fight counts as the 5th highest PPV Boxing match in our list.

 Mike Tyson Vs Lennox Lewis – 1.95 Million

-Even though, after the controversial fight against Evander Holyfield, Mike Tyson was being loved his fans.
+Even though, after the controversial fight against Evander Holyfield, Mike Tyson was being loved by his fans.
 In 2002, Mike Tyson ranked as 1 Heavyweight Champion met Lennox Lewis and the titles of WBC/IBF/IBO/The Ring/lineal heavyweight were underlined.
-Lennox dominated in the early rounds and came winner in the 8th round.
+Lennox dominated in the early rounds and game-winner in the 8th round.
 Hence, claiming all the underlined titles.

-Mike Tyson Vs Lennox Lewis fight reached 1.95 Million PPV Buys in sale and generated a total sum of $112 Million.
+Mike Tyson Vs Lennox Lewis’s fight reached 1.95 Million PPV Buys in the sale and generated a total sum of $112 Million.
 Therefore, this fight counts as the sixth Highest PPV selling boxing match in history.

 Mike Tyson vs Evander Holyfield I – 1.59 Million